Legal Information About Construction Accident Lawsuits in New York

 To determine who may be liable for injuries resulting from a construction accident, it will help to take a close look at the duties and legal responsibilities of individuals who may be involved in the construction project at issue:

-Both the general and sub-contractor must provide to workers a construction site that is reasonably safe, and they have a legal duty to warn of any defects or hazards at the site (as well as any hazards inherent in the work being performed).
-Typically, a general or sub-contractor will have a duty to make sure that, to the extent they have been delegated control over a portion of the work being performed at a construction site, that work is being performed safely.
-This duty extends to the hiring of reasonably competent employees, and ensuring compliance with safety regulations.
+- General ContractorsGeneral contractors must provide to workers a construction site that is reasonably safe, and they have a legal duty to warn of any defects or hazards at the site (as well as any hazards inherent in the work being performed).
+Typically, a general contractor will have a duty to make sure that work is being performed safely.
+This duty extends to the hiring of reasonably competent employees, and ensuring compliance with safety regulations by, among other things, holding regular site safety meetings.

 OSHA & Safety Regulations

-Safety regulations under the Occupational Safety and Health Act of 1970 have been adopted by most states in some form, and these regulations apply to work done at construction sites.
+Safety regulations under the Occupational Safety and Health Act of 1970 have been adopted by most states, including New York State, and these regulations apply to work done at construction sites.
 The issue of who is responsible for ensuring compliance with OSHA regulations (i.e. general contractor or sub-contractor) often turns on who was in control of the job site or job activity when the injured employee was hurt.
 The legal effect of a violation of OSHA regulations will vary, depending on the state in which the construction injury took place.
-In certain jurisdictions, if it can be shown that an OSHA regulation was violated and an injury resulted, nothing more need be proven to establish that the liable party was negligent.
+In New York, an OSHA violation is only some evidence of negligence.

 Pursuing A Claim For Construction Accident Injury